corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 -Add a popup on edit, to remove the object from the xml or not.
 -Add a hide unused attributes in the new object view.
 -Fix bug, buttons in new object window are using quick keys.
++Add the ability to move lines in the direct edit view.
 +Add the ability to set the wrapper for a New Object view to allow for eaiser additions when creating mods from mods.
 Basically this means to put mod used attributes in the New Object Combo box to make adding new objects using mods eaiser.
 +Add logic to auto remove config tags from the files.
++Add the ability to add comments in the direct edit view.
 ++Add a view to add the mod info.xml file.
 +++Change property tags to use common attributes for the name and not the tag name.
 ++++Make it so on save, append tags are not generated per object.
 Or add the ability to combine tags in a file.

 HARD:
 -When updating a mod, using the Load mod menu item, merge the files.
+-Add the possibility to add multiple attributes to the xpath action.
 -Finish the duplicate an object in the left new object panel feature.
 	For this, write out to a tmp file.
 Read the xml, create a temp xmlWrapper, and create a view using the correct object.
 -Add the ability to validate Recipes against the items xml to help with in game issues.